Do You Need Insurance to Register a Car? State Rules 2026

 - No-fault states (FL, HI, KS, KY, MA, MI, MN, NJ, NY, ND, PA, UT) require additional PIP coverage on top of liability.
 Michigan's PIP cap was reduced from unlimited to a tiered $250k/$500k/no-cap election in 2019 and remains structured that way in 2026.

-State minimums almost always understate what an actual accident costs.
-The Insurance Information Institute reports the average bodily-injury liability claim crossed $26,500 in 2025 — meaning a 25/50/25 policy may be exhausted by a single moderate injury.
-Most insurance professionals recommend 100/300/100 or higher.
+State minimums almost always fall short of what a real accident costs.
+The Insurance Information Institute reports the average bodily-injury liability claim crossed $26,500 in 2025, so a single moderate injury can wipe out a 25/50/25 policy.
+Most agents push clients toward 100/300/100 or higher for that reason.

 What proof DMVs accept

-States accept three forms of proof at registration: a paper insurance ID card, the policy declarations page, or electronic verification through an interstate database.
-The Insurance Industry Committee on Motor Vehicle Administration (IICMVA) operates the Online Insurance Verification (OIVS) standard used by most states.
-When you bind a policy, your insurer files a notice with the state DMV within 24-72 hours.
-Forty-six states query the IICMVA database in real time at the registration window, which means you do not need a paper card if your insurer reports electronically.
+DMVs take three forms of proof at registration: a paper insurance ID card, the policy declarations page, or electronic verification through an interstate database.
+The Insurance Industry Committee on Motor Vehicle Administration (IICMVA) runs the Online Insurance Verification (OIVS) standard most states rely on.
+Bind a policy and your insurer files a notice with the state DMV within 24-72 hours.
+Forty-six states query the IICMVA database in real time at the registration window, so a paper card is unnecessary as long as your insurer reports electronically.

 States with idiosyncratic forms include: